pktcodes/random-person-react-project/README.md

 npm install react-icons
 ```

-*Note: I have developed this project ~ [17] on part of React and Projects Course thought by John Smilga.*
+*Note: I have developed this project ~ [17] as part of React and Projects Course taught by John Smilga..*